kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 - `make Wp_TESTS` for the default test configuration;
 - `make wp-qualif` for the `qualif` configuration.

-When using the `wp-qualif` target, it wil clone the global wp-cache at `../wp-cache` by default, if not yet present.
+When using the `wp-qualif` target, it will clone the global wp-cache at `../wp-cache` by default, if not yet present.
 To choose another place, consult the « Global WP Cache » installation instructions below.
 The WP makefile provides several targets to automate cache management.
 It is highly